-Most companies close their accounts in a ‘month end’ process where the results are tallied up and management accounts produced for the directors and shareholders.
+Most companies close their accounts in a ‘month end’ process where the results are tallied up and management accounts produced.
 Getting accurate and quick accounts is vital for managers as delays in getting this information means that it becomes less relevant as time goes on.

 The first task is to decide what you are going to present.
 This may seem a pretty simple step but it is surprising how many firms change their packs on a monthly basis.
 The problem here is that every time a finance function gets a different ad hoc request it takes longer to produce the data.
 Managers should get together with their FD, decide what information is important to the company and make sure that this is what is delivered on a monthly basis.